 - It is also possible to combine different kinds of amplifiers, e.g. a regenerative amplifier as a high-gain preamplifier and a multipass amplifier as a power amplifier with moderate gain, or an optical parametric amplifier with a laser amplifier.

 - Sometimes it is necessary to insert certain optical elements between different stages of an amplifier chain.
-For example, in many high-gain amplifiers an optical isolator between the stages reduces the sensitivity to ASE and back-reflections.
-A bandpass filter can strongly reduce the total ASE power for both propagation directions.
-In amplifiers for ultrashort pulse amplification, an optical modulator (e.g. an acousto-optic modulator) between the stages may be opened only for some short time interval during which a pulse is transmitted to the next stage.
+Some examples: – In many high-gain amplifiers, an optical isolator between the stages reduces the sensitivity to ASE and back-reflections. – A bandpass filter can strongly reduce the total ASE power for both propagation directions. – In amplifiers for ultrashort pulse amplification, an optical modulator (e.g. an acousto-optic modulator) between the stages may be opened only for some short time interval during which a pulse is transmitted to the next stage.

 - The use of amplifier chains allows for a more modular approach where different performance numbers can be obtained simply by differently combining existing amplifier stages (modules).

-See also: amplifiers, multipass amplifiers, regenerative amplifiers, amplified spontaneous emission
+See also: optical amplifiers, multipass amplifiers, regenerative amplifiers, amplified spontaneous emission

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him, e.g. via e-mail.